Colour Correction Using Photoshop

-Ok, open the image that you want to adjust, go to
+Ok, open the image that you want to adjust, go to:

 Image - Adjustments - Colour Balance

 If you don’t see a huge difference, don’t worry, there is more.
 Now, tick the Highlights box in the Tone Balance area, make similar adjustments, i.e., decrease the red and yellow hues.
-For my image I decreased the red to -30 and the yellow to +70, and the result is this;
+For my image I decreased the red to -20 and the yellow to +20, and the result is this;

+In later versions of Photoshop, you can simply hit "auto colour" as the colour corrections are now pretty accurate.
+However, this method allows you more options and creativity.
 Lastly, you can also try ticking the shadows box and making very minor adjustments there too.
 Too much and your contrast will suffer so make gradual alterations and see what happens.

 I do a lot of interior work and sometimes it is not practical or necessary to set up the studio lights for images such as a quick kitchen shot.

 A tripod set up using natural light will do, knowing I can correct the colour balance later on.